ioncakephper/function-call-tree-vs-extension/README.md

 In many projects, the `README.md` quickly becomes outdated.
 Manually updating the project structure or list of scripts is an easily forgotten chore.

-`js-starter` solves this problem with its custom documentation scripts:
+`function-call-tree-vs-extension` solves this problem with its custom documentation scripts:

 - `scripts/update-readme-structure.js`: Saves you from manually drawing out file trees.
 What might take 5-10 minutes of careful, manual work (and is often forgotten) is now an instant, accurate, and repeatable command.
 - `scripts/update-readme-scripts.js`: Ensures that your project's capabilities are always documented.
 It reads directly from `package.json`, so the documentation can't lie.
 It even reminds you to describe your scripts, promoting good habits.